Permanent establishment

 A permanent establishment (PE) is a fixed place of business that generally gives rise to income or value-added tax liability in a particular jurisdiction.
 The term is defined in many income tax treaties and in most European Union Value Added Tax systems.
-The tax systems in some civil-law countries impose income taxes and value-added taxes only where an enterprise maintains a PE in the country concerned.
+The tax systems in some civil-law countries impose income taxes and value-added taxes only where an enterprise maintains a PE in the country concerned.For example, Germany taxes non-German companies only on income from a PE.
 Definitions of PEs under tax law or tax treaties may contain specific inclusions or exclusions.

 History

 The concept of PE emerged in the German Empire after 1845, culminating with the German Double Taxation Act of 1909.
 Initially, the objective was to prevent double taxation between Prussian municipalities, and this was extended to the entire German federation.
 In 1889, the first bilateral tax treaty, including the concept of PE, was concluded between the Austro-Hungarian Empire and Prussia, marking the first time the concept was used in international tax law.
 After years of preparatory works, in 1928, the League of Nations developed a model to tackle cross-border double taxation and to counter tax evasion.
 Since then, an extensive network of bilateral tax treaties was gradually established, particularly through the influence of the OECD Model Tax Convention, where this concept persisted.